aws-samples/awsome-distributed-training/3.test_cases/neuronx-distributed/llama3/slurm/README.md

 1. **Enable Pretrained Weights**: Neuron Distributed default initiates training without using pretrained weights.
 To enable the use of pretrained weights, set the value of the  `--pretrained_weight` argument to `1`.
 2. **Change Checkpoint Frequency**: Modify the value of the `--checkpoint_freq` argument to `m` (an integer) to save checkpoints every `m` steps.
 3. **Manage Checkpoint Storage**: The current version of Neuron Distributed generates checkpoints roughly 850 GB in size for the 70B model training.
 Saving all historical checkpoints can consume too much space.
 Modify the value of the `--num_kept_checkpoint` argument to `n` (an integer) to keep only the latest `n` checkpoints.
 4. **Ensure Latest Checkpoint Loading**: To ensure the training process always starts from the latest checkpoint, set the value of the `--loading_step` argument to `latest_if_exists`.
 This is crucial in the event of hardware failure.
-As mentioned earlier, Hyperpod provides an auto-resume functionality.
-If a job fails due to hardware issues, Hyperpod initiates node replacement and restarts the job using the same script.
+As mentioned earlier, HyperPod provides an auto-resume functionality.
+If a job fails due to hardware issues, HyperPod initiates node replacement and restarts the job using the same script.
 This script must load the latest checkpoints when training resumes.

 ```bash
 torchrun $DISTRIBUTED_ARGS run_llama_nxd.py \